bbauska/Coursera-Bootstrap/readme.md

 To deal with the problem, what we do is every time we prepare a new distribution folder, we will add a file revision.

-That\'s what the filerev stands for, the file revision number, as a additional extension to the name of those css and js file.
+That&apos;s what the filerev stands for, the file revision number, as a additional extension to the name of those css and js file.

 The main.ss and main.js files the pre-prepared.

-That\'s what the filerev does.
+That&apos;s what the filerev does.

 Now how does this filerev can compute this value?